 - It’s great if you’re an insomniac because for one night of your life you won’t feel any different to everyone else around you.

-- It’s an experience that you will be able to brag to your Grandkids about.
+- It’s an experience that you will be able to brag to your grandchildren about.
 A sleeper bus is real hardcore Indian travel experience.

-Cons of Getting an Overnight Bus In India.
+Cons of Getting an Overnight Indian Sleeper Bus.
 (What a Travel Blog Might Forget to mention)

-- You won’t sleep.
+- People talk about the sleeping bus India.
+So you immediately think of sleeping.
+But here’s the funny thing.
+You won’t sleep.
 Not a wink.
+It’s a cruel trick.
 Don’t believe for one minute that you are a heavy sleeper and go telling people that you can get shut-eye through anything.
 Believe me.
 You.
 Won’t.
 Sleep.

 - If you are a woman, you are in luck; there is a squat toilet.
 (Read about my experience with squat toilets here) But if you are a man you are expected to stand at the side of the road and, well, just be a real man.
 Have a spit while you’re at it.

 - You are in very close proximity to other strangers.
 The man who was two berths down from us had a bucket with him.
 And he used it.
-Need I say more?
+I was slightly jealous of his facilities actually.